theomega24/upnp4j/README.md

 ## Maven/Gradle
-You can download upnp4j from my maven repo: `https://notom3ga.me/repo` under the group `me.notom3ga`, artifact `upnp4j` and version `1.0`.
+You can download upnp4j from maven central under the group `dev.omega24`, artifact `upnp4j` and version `1.0`.

 ## Usage
 To open port 25565 with TCP use: